 Approximately 1 in 2,000 people suffer from narcolepsy with over 200,000 Americans suffering from it.

 People with narcolepsy suffer from chronic daytime sleepiness and episodes in which they fall asleep unexpectedly during the day.
 These "sleep attacks" can occur at any time, during any activity.
-Sleep attacks are not limited to periods of dull or low engagement activities, but can happen during school or work hours, in the middle of a conversation, while eating, while exercising or playing sports, or most dangerously–while driving.A list of symptoms of narcolepsy can include
+Sleep attacks are not limited to periods of dull or low engagement activities but can happen during school or work hours, in the middle of a conversation, while eating, while exercising or playing sports, or most dangerously–while driving.A list of symptoms of narcolepsy can include

 Excessive Daytime Sleepiness (EDS).
 EDS is the most common symptom of narcolepsy and usually the first symptom to appear (usually between the ages of 10-20 years old).
 EDS is characterized by a chronic persistence of feeling sleepy and involuntary episodes of falling asleep without warning.
 Sleep attack bouts can last anywhere from several seconds to several minutes.
 People with EDS report it as feelings of mental cloudiness, a lack of energy and concentration, a depressed mood, or extreme exhaustion.
 EDS occurs even if the patient appears to have gotten plenty of sleep the night before, and usually persists throughout the day.

 Sleep Paralysis.
 Sleep Paralysis is the inability to move or speak while one is falling asleep or beginning to wake up.
-During sleep paralysis the sufferer is consciously aware of their surroundings but is unable to move because the body is still in REM sleep.
+During sleep paralysis, the sufferer is consciously aware of their surroundings but is unable to move because the body is still in REM sleep.
 During REM sleep, the voluntary muscles are "paralyzed" to keep people from being able to act out their dreams.
 Sleep paralysis usually lasts only a few seconds up to a few minutes with no permanent effects.

 Cataplexy.
 Cataplexy is very similar to sleep paralysis in that there is an involuntary inability to move muscles or speak.
-While very similar to sleep paralysis in condition, it is usually onset by varying circumstances.
+While very similar to sleep paralysis in conditions, it is usually onset by varying circumstances.
 Instead of occurring at the beginning or end of sleep, cataplexy can occur at any time during the waking period and is usually triggered by intense emotions such as surprise, fear, anger, stress, or even humor.
-Cataplexy can also occur in various degrees of severity ranging from a slight loss of motor functions such as weakness in the muscles or drooping eyelids, to a complete loss of muscle tone resulting in physical falls and an inability to move or speak.
-During cataplectic attacks, sufferers are fully conscious of the event, but unable to control it.
+Cataplexy can also occur in various degrees of severity ranging from a slight loss of motor functions such as weakness in the muscles or drooping eyelids to a complete loss of muscle tone resulting in physical falls and an inability to move or speak.
+During cataplectic attacks, sufferers are fully conscious of the event but unable to control it.

 Hallucinations.
 Sufferers of narcolepsy can experience hallucinations during times when they are waking from sleep (hypnopompic) or during sleep onset (hypnogogic).
 The hallucinations are often very vivid and can even be frightening

 Disturbed nocturnal sleep.
-It may seem counterintuitive to believe that sufferers of narcolepsy would have have any trouble sleeping at night, but one of the most common symptoms is fragmented sleep.
+It may seem counterintuitive to believe that sufferers of narcolepsy would have had any trouble sleeping at night, but one of the most common symptoms is fragmented sleep.
 Just as people with narcolepsy have trouble staying awake during the day, they often have difficulty staying asleep at night.
 They can wake up to four or five times up to 10 or 20 minutes with no clear reason.
 Their sleep can be disturbed by insomnia, vivid dreaming, sleep talking, acting out while dreaming, and periodic limb movements.

 What to do if you have a sleep disorder